Table of Contents

 Inhibitors

-- Inhibitors: Chemicals that decrease enzyme activity.
+- Inhibitors: Chemicals that decrease/stop enzyme activity.

 - Competitive Inhibitors: Resemble the substrate and compete for the active site.